mfrasca/ecto/guides/howtos/Navigating Relations.md

 ```

 If you did not alter the provided sample data, you can easily verify we have 8 *Zingiberales*,
 4 *Salvia* and 3 *Origanum* accessions.
 What about the number of plants?
+Feel like writing a
+function calculating the sum of all `p.quantity` met following the associations?

 ## Contacts management (one-to-one)
 *day 4*